Explanation of the $W$ mass shift at CDF II in the Georgi-Machacek Model: The Georgi-Machacek Model

-{\it Model ---} The scalar sector of the GM model is composed of an isospin doublet $\phi$ with hypercharge $Y = 1/2$, a complex triplet $\chi$ with $Y=1$ and a real triplet $\xi$ with $Y=0$.
+The scalar sector of the GM model is composed of an isospin doublet $\phi$ with hypercharge $Y = 1/2$, a complex triplet $\chi$ with $Y=1$ and a real triplet $\xi$ with $Y=0$.
 The scalar potential is constructed to possess the custodial symmetry, i.e., to be invariant under a global $SU(2)_L\times SU(2)_R$ symmetry.
-With the introduction of bi-doublet and bi-triplet fields
+With the introduction of bidoublet and bitriplet fields

-where $\phi^c$ and $\chi^c$ denote the charge-conjugated fields, the most general scalar potential that respects all the required symmetries is:
+where $\phi^c$ and $\chi^c$ denote the charge-conjugated fields, the most general scalar potential that respects all the required symmetries is

 where $\tau^a/2$ and $t^a$ ($a=1,2,3$) are the fundamental and triplet representations of the $SU(2)$ generators, respectively, and the matrix $P$ is given by